Russia's war on Ukraine latest: Finland joins NATO, prompting Russian warning | Politics

 and NATO's move to increase its own combat-readiness increased the risk of conflict. * Finland will work "relentlessly" to secure Sweden's membership of NATO, Finnish President Sauli Niinisto said on Tuesday.

+* The United States and the European Union are exploring ways to further reduce Europe's dependence

-Europe's dependence on Russian energy, U.S. Secretary of State Antony Blinken said on Tuesday.
+on Russian energy, U.S. Secretary of State Antony Blinken said on Tuesday.
+BATTLEFIELD

 * In Ukraine's Bucha, a 'wounded soul', aches one year after liberation from violent Russian occupation * SPECIAL REPORT-Facial recognition is helping Putin curb dissent with the aid of U.S. tech